Monticello: Replicas

-In 2014, Prestley Blake constructed a 10,000 sqft replica of Monticello in Somers, Connecticut.
-It can be seen on Rte 186 also known as Hall Hill Rd.
+In 2014, S. Prestley Blake constructed a 10,000 sqft replica of Monticello in Somers, Connecticut.
+It can be seen on Route 186 also known as Hall Hill Road.
+In 2019, Blake donated the house to Hillsdale College to serve as a satellite campus for its Blake Center for Faith and Freedom.

 The entrance pavilion of the Naval Academy Jewish Chapel at Annapolis is modeled on Monticello.

 Chamberlin Hall at Wilbraham & Monson Academy in Wilbraham, Massachusetts, built in 1962 and modeled on Monticello, serves as the location of the Academy's Middle School.

 Completed in August 2015, Dallas Baptist University built one of the largest replicas of Monticello, including its entry halls and a dome room.
 Approximately 23,000 sqft, it is the home of the Gary Cook School of Leadership, as well as the University Chancellor's offices.

-Saint Paul's Baptist Church located at the corner of E Belt Boulevard and Hull Street Road in Richmond is modeled after Monticello.
-Originally built by Weatherford Memorial Baptist Church, the building was donated to St Paul's when Weatherford Memorial ran out of money and disbanded in the early 2000s.
+Saint Paul's Baptist Church located at the corner of East Belt Boulevard and Hull Street Road in Richmond is modeled after Monticello.
+Originally built by Weatherford Memorial Baptist Church, the building was donated to St Paul's when Weatherford Memorial disbanded in the early 2000s.

-Pi Kappa Alpha's Memorial Headquarters, opened in 1988 is located in the TPC Southwind development in Memphis, Tennessee and was inspired by the architecture of Monticello.
+Pi Kappa Alpha's Memorial Headquarters, opened in 1988, is located in the TPC Southwind development in Memphis, Tennessee and was inspired by the architecture of Monticello.

+Perrot Library (1931), Old Greenwich, Connecticut, was inspired by Jeffersonian architecture and Monticello.

+The exterior of University of the Cumberlands' Ward and Regina Correll Science Complex is also a replica of Thomas Jefferson's Monticello mansion.
+The $1 million expansion of the Science Complex was started in May 2007 and classes began in January 2009.

 Legacy

 Monticello's image has appeared on U.S. currency and postage stamps.
 An image of the west front of Monticello by Felix Schlag has been featured on the reverse of the nickel minted since 1938 (with a brief interruption in 2004 and 2005, when designs of the Westward Journey series appeared instead).
-It was also used as the title for the 2015 play Jefferson's Garden, which centred on his life.
+It was also used as the title for the 2015 play Jefferson's Garden, which centered on his life.

 Monticello also appeared on the reverse of the two-dollar bill from 1928 to 1966, when the bill was discontinued.
-The current bill was introduced in 1976 and retains Jefferson's portrait on the obverse but replaced Monticello on the reverse with an engraved modified reproduction of John Trumbull's 1818 painting Declaration of Independence.
-The gift shop at Monticello hands out two-dollar bills as change.
+The bill was reintroduced in 1976 and retains Jefferson's portrait on the obverse but replaced Monticello on the reverse with an engraved modified reproduction of John Trumbull's 1818 painting Declaration of Independence.
+The gift shop tour ticket booths at Monticello hands out two-dollar bills as change.

 The 1994 commemorative Thomas Jefferson 250th Anniversary silver dollar features Monticello on the reverse.